 Working with you to Manage your Project

-A website is no different from any other project: It must be thoroughly planned and managed throughout.
+A course or website is no different from any other project: It must be thoroughly planned and managed throughout.
 Specification and planning is key to successful project completion.

 Project management processes and tools help to organize, document, track and report on project tasks and progress.